oyarsa/faptp/README.md

 - First Improvement
 - Ejection Chain

-### Dependências
+### Dependencies
-- C++14 (testado com Visual C++ 2017 e GCC 5.4)
+- C++14 (tested on Visual C++ 2017 and GCC 5.4)
-- Bibliotecas:
+- Libraries:
   - JsonCpp
   - fmt
   - CPR
   - CxxOpts

-	* O gerenciador de pacotes Conan é utilizado, com as dependências descritas em conanfile.txt
-- Se o modelo matemático for utilizado (configurar com MODELO = True no CMakeLists.txt), uma instalação do CPLEX é necessária, assim como uma copia do repositório ModeloGrade na mesma pasta do faPTP
+We use the Conan package manager.
+Dependencies are listed on conanfile.txt.

-### Compilação
+### Compilation
-Instruções de compilação no arquivo BUILDING.md.
+Compilation structres are on the BUILDING.md file.

-### Orientações
+### Coding guidance
-- O código é escrito em C++14.
-O estilo utilizado é o C++ Moderno.
-Refira-se à https://github.com/isocpp/CppCoreGuidelines.
+- Code is written in C++14, using a modern C++ style.
+Refer to https://github.com/isocpp/CppCoreGuidelines.
-- O código deve compilar sem warnings no -Wall do GCC e no /W4 do Visual Studio.
+- Code must compile without warnings with -Wall for GCC and /W4 for Visual Studio.
-- O código não deve gerar mensagens de erro na ferramenta Cpp Core Checker, ou no Checker do clang-tidy.
-  - Exceções: o arquivo UUID.cpp, que utiliza técnicas que as Guidelines proibem, teve suas warnings suprimidas
-    - A supressão de warnings deve ser de comum acordo
-    - Os arquivos da biblioteca JsonCpp também disparam warnings.
-Elas devem ser ignoradas.
-- O projeto inclui muitas instâncias que violam as Guidelines.
-Modificações para conformar essas instâncias são bem-vindas.
-Commits que incluam códigos que não sigam as Guidelines estão sujeitos a discussão.
+- Code should not generate error messages on Cpp Core Checker or clang-tidy Checker.

 Copyright 2016 Italo Silva, Saulo Campos, Pedro Mázala